TypeStrong/ts-node/CONTRIBUTING.md

 ## Tests

 Test cases are declared in `src/test/*.spec.ts`, and test fixtures live in `./tests`.
-They can be run with `yarn test-local`.
+They can be run with `yarn test`.

 To run a subset of tests: